First person sentenced in Mueller probe gets 30 days in prison for lying to FBI

 Mueller's team has separately charged Gates and Manafort with illegally hiding millions of dollars they earned doing work in Ukraine.
 Gates has pleaded guilty but no sentencing date has been set; Manafort faces trial in early July.

-Van der Zwaan's lawyers had noted that two weeks after making the false statements, the lawyer returned to the U.S. to meet with Mueller's team again to correct the record.
-When he lied the first time, they said, he was not trying to impede the investigation but instead wanted to prevent his law firm from discovering that he had misled his supervisors about his contact with Gates.
+Van der Zwaan's lawyers had noted that two weeks after making the false statements, he returned to the U.S. to meet with Mueller's team again to correct the record.
+When he had lied the first time, they said, he was not trying to impede the investigation but instead wanted to prevent his law firm from discovering he had misled his supervisors about his contact with Gates.

+Before pronouncing sentence, Jackson said van der Zwaan's "expressions of remorse were muted," noting that while some members of his family wrote to the judge to urge leniency, he did not.
+Nor, the judge said, did he make any effort to preform community service while in the U.S. awaiting sentencing.

 Van der Zwaan's father-in-law, German Khan, is a prominent Russian billionaire.